 (f) Notify the Ministry of Government Services of changes in the Directors and Officers

 (a) Collect and receive all monies due and owing the Association.

-(e) Present an audited report of the receipts and expenditures as required by the By-Laws.
+(e) Present an report of the receipts and expenditures as required by the By-Laws.

-(f) Produce, publish and present a budget for the Association at the Annual General Meeting.
+(f) Produce, and present a financial report for the Association at the Annual General

 (i) Invest any surplus funds as instructed by the Executive.

 Official Year and Financial Audit

 The membership shall vote annually at the AGM on an extraordinary